 Member since 2013

-A resident of Park Forest since 2004, Allison R. McCray is married and the mother of three children: a daughter at Michelle Obama School, a daughter at Rich East High School and a son at Northern Illinois University.
-An employee of AT & T for 10 years, Mrs. McCray left her position in 2008.
-She has given much of her free time to School District 163.
-She has served as the PTO treasurer and PTO president at Mohawk Intermediate Center and was a member of Forest Trail School’s PTO since 2008.
-Mrs. McCray also volunteers at Thorncreek Nature Center in Park Forest.
-While working part time at Hallmark Greeting Cards, Mrs. McCray earned degrees in business and liberal arts from DePaul University in spring 2016.
+A resident of Park Forest since 2004, Allison R. McCray is married and the mother of three children.
+All of her children attend(ed) SD163 Schools.
+An employee of AT&T for 10 years, Mrs. McCray left her position in 2008.
+She has dedicated much of her free time to School District 163.
+She has served as the PTO treasurer and PTO president at Mohawk Intermediate Center and was a member of Forest Trail School’s PTO 2008-2013.
+Mrs. McCray also volunteered at Thorncreek Nature Center in Park Forest 2012-2017.
+She attended the Park Forest Civic Leadership Academy class of 2017 and was appointed to the Cable Commission in 2019.
+While working part-time at Hallmark Greeting Cards, Mrs. McCray earned degrees in business and liberal arts from DePaul University in spring 2016.
+She currently works as a Social Media/Marketing Specialist.
 Mrs. McCray was elected to the Board in 2013.
-She was elected vice president of the Board in 2015.
-Completed Open Meetings Act and Performance Evaluation Reform Training (06/14/2013).
-Master Board Level 2.
+She was elected vice president of the Board in 2015, completed Open Meetings Act, Performance Evaluation Reform Training (06/14/2013), holds the status of Master Board Member Maintained and has been elected by the Board to be the delegate at the IASB Delegate Assembly since 2013.
+She also acts as the SCOPE liaison for the Board and is on the SCOPE subcommittee for Social Injustice & Racial Disparities.
+Mrs. McCray was elected as a Director-At-Large for the IASB South Cook Division in 2019.

 Member since 2015